rafaelgou/the-phpjs-local-docs-collection/README.md

 #The PHP/Javascript Local Docs Collection

-A HUGE doc collection for PHP and Javascript web developers
+A HUGE doc collection for PHP and Javascript web developers.

 Compiled by [Rafael Goulart](http://github.com/rafaelgou).

+You can see a demo in [rgou.net The PHP/JSC LDC Install](http://the-phpjs-ldc.rgou.net).

 ## Install